Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Cross-Platform Pitfalls to Avoid

-Apple-only apps.
-Apple Notes, Bear, and Craft are excellent on Mac and iOS but useless on Windows and Android.
-Don't pick these if you cross ecosystems.
+Avoid Apple-only apps if you cross ecosystems.
+Apple Notes, Bear, and Craft are excellent on Mac and iOS, but they are poor choices for Windows and Android users.

-Web-only with poor offline.
-Some "cross-platform" apps are just web apps.
-They die without internet and feel slow on phones.
-Atlas works because the web app is fast and PDF synthesis is the workflow.
+Be careful with web-only apps that have weak offline behavior.
+Some "cross-platform" apps are just web apps that die without internet and feel slow on phones.
+Atlas is the exception in this list because the web app is fast and PDF synthesis is the workflow.

-Different feature sets per platform.
-Some apps have advanced features on desktop and stripped-down mobile apps.
+Also watch for different feature sets per platform.
+Some apps have advanced desktop features and stripped-down mobile apps.
 Test the mobile app before committing.
+Sync quality is the last trap.
+Cheap or amateur apps lose notes during conflicts, so stick to tools with version history such as Notion, Obsidian, Evernote, or OneNote.

 Sync Reliability and Conflict Resolution

-Cross-platform tools live or die on the sync engine.
-Three patterns dominate.
+Cross-platform tools live or die on the sync engine, and three patterns dominate.

-Operational-transform sync (real-time).
 Notion and Google Keep use server-authoritative real-time sync.
-Conflicts resolve in seconds; multi-device editing is fluid.
-The downside is that the server is the source of truth, which means a vendor outage is a working outage.
+Conflicts resolve in seconds, and multi-device editing is fluid.
+The downside is that the server is the source of truth, which means a vendor outage becomes a working outage.

-File-based sync via cloud storage.
-Obsidian (over iCloud, Dropbox, OneDrive, or Obsidian Sync), Logseq, and Joplin sync the underlying Markdown files.
+Obsidian over iCloud, Dropbox, OneDrive, or Obsidian Sync, plus Logseq and Joplin, sync the underlying Markdown files.
 The user owns the source of truth on disk.
-The risk is conflict files (note (conflicted copy).md) that the user must merge by hand when two devices edit the same note offline.
+The risk is conflict files such as note (conflicted copy).md, which the user must merge by hand when two devices edit the same note offline.

 For multi-device users with high write velocity, server-authoritative sync (Notion) is the most invisible.
 For users who prioritize data ownership, file-based sync (Obsidian, Joplin) is the only acceptable option.
 Test the conflict path before committing: edit the same note on two devices offline, then bring both online and see what the tool does.